tamus-cyber/findmyshift-reporter/README.md

 FindMyShift Reporter 🗓️
 ========================

 A Python tool that generates a list of employees who have not filled out their FindMyShift schedules.
 The tool has two components, `fms_lib.py` that contains all the necessary functions and a `main.py` that is the entry point of the program.
 The tool supports multiple output formats such as JSON, CSV, HTML and TXT.
+Additionally, the tool can send a Slack alert if there are employees who haven't filled out their schedules.

 Arguments
 ---------